JeffreyZhang512/winlogdecoder/README.md

 ## evtx files
 The purpose of decoding evtx files is to show the events recorded by Windows.
 The process is as following:
 - Call the evtx_dump tool (https://github.com/omerbenamram/evtx) to convert the evtx files to xml files.
-- The xml files converted by the evtx_dump tool can't be completely deocoded by the Qt class QXmlStreamReader, so I have to revise the format.
+- The xml files converted by the evtx_dump tool can't be completely parsed by the Qt class QXmlStreamReader, so I have to revise the format.
 - Then parse the revised xml files and extract the information to .txt files.

 Notes: